SuperSparkGame/ssg/privacy-policy.md

 ## 7. Contact Us

-* If you have any questions about this Privacy Policy, please contact us at: [Your contact email address].
+* If you have any questions about this Privacy Policy, please contact us at: [linhltt2105@gmail.com].

-**Important Notes:**

-* This is a general template.
-You should customize it for each specific game.
-* Carefully review the Google Play Console requirements for Privacy Policies.
-* If you use third-party services (e.g., ad networks, analytics), ensure you understand their privacy policies.